C minor

 C minor is a minor scale based on C, consisting of the pitches C, D, E♭, F, G, A♭, and B♭.
 Its key signature consists of three flats.
 Its relative major is E♭ major and its parallel major is C major.

 The C natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The C harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of C minor are: